josmar-crwdstffng/angular/aio/aio-builds-setup/docs/overview--general.md

 ### Updating PR visibility
 - nginx receives a notification that a PR has been updated and passes it through to the preview-server.
-This could, for example, be sent by a GitHub webhook every time a PR's labels change.
+This could, for example, be sent by a GitHub webhook every time labels change in a PR.
   E.g.: `ngbuilds.io/pr-updated` (payload: `{"number":<PR>,"action":"labeled"}`)
 - The request contains the PR number (as `number`) and optionally the action that triggered the request (as `action`) in the payload.